yamand16/ExposureCorrection/README.md

 ## Application - Portrait Matting ##

 We also tested the effect of our exposure correction model on portrait matting task.
-For this, we utilized four real-world portrait matting dataset and manipulated the exposure settings of these images by using Adobe Photoshop Lightroom.
+For this, we utilized four real-world portrait matting datasets and manipulated the exposure settings of these images by using Adobe Photoshop Lightroom.
 As in exposure correction dataset, we used -1.5, -1, +1, +1.5 EVs.
-We also utilized -2.5, -2, +2, +2.5 EVs to perform further test to evaluate the generalization performance of the exposure correction model.
+Moreover, we also utilized -2.5, -2, +2, +2.5 EVs to perform further test to evaluate the generalization performance of the exposure correction model, especially under the more difficult conditions.

 Dataset   | Number of images
 :------- | :--------------: